Oral Storytelling Skills

 Using your voice well is a skill.

-Have you ever experienced that somebody had such a pleasant voice that you wanted to keep on listening?
-Or the opposite, that their voice was so unpleasant that you tried to run away?
+Have you ever heard somebody have such a pleasant voice that you wanted to keep listening?
+Or the opposite, their voice was so unpleasant that you tried to run away?

-Luckily most of our voices are somewhere in between these extremes.
+Luckily, most of us have voices somewhere between these extremes.
 When you feel your voice limits you, realize that using your voice is a skill.
-You can work and can get better at it.
+You can work and get better at it.

 6. Gestures